-Kayla Moody Stands Kneels In The Waves While Wearing Skimpy Black Bikini For Latest Instagram Video
+Kayla Moody Kneels In The Waves While Wearing Skimpy Black Bikini For Latest Instagram Video

 “Either way ur sexy & beautiful,” a fan said in response to Kayla’s caption asking which people preferred, low or high tide.

 “Absolutely gorgeous baby!
-So sexy and amazing honey!!” said yet another.
+So sexy and amazing honey!!” said yet another user.

 “Great video,” a fourth person wrote, also using a string of fire emoji for further emphasis.